XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 ## 🎉 News

 ---
+- [2025.5.16] 🫡 Our team’s work about “Multi Agent Cross-Team Collaboration” is accepted by Findings of ACL 2025, work around "LLM-based Standardized Patients" is accepted by Main conference of ACL 2025.

 - [2024.12.16] 🎉 Paper [Scaling Large-Language-Model-based Multi-Agent Collaboration](https://arxiv.org/abs/2406.07155) has been accepted to <font face=default color=SandyBrown size=3>ICLR 2025 </font>, congrats to all co-authors. 🥳

 - [2024.12.16] 🎉 To empower LLMs in medical education areas, our work EvoPatient successfully transfer LLMs into adequate Standardized patients (SPs) by using agents coevolution, which effectively gather valuable patient-doctor dialogues for agent presentation standardization.
 Paper hase been released on [arXiv:2412.11716](https://arxiv.org/abs/2412.11716).